azlibdar/hoocs/README.md

 # Hoocs - A CLI-driven React hooks library

-A CLI-driven React hooks library offering a collection of ready-to-use typescript hooks that you can easily copy, customize, and integrate into your projects.
+A CLI-driven React hooks library offering a collection of ready-to-use Typescript hooks that you can easily copy, customize, and integrate into your projects.

 ![npm version](https://img.shields.io/npm/v/hoocs.svg)
 ![license](https://img.shields.io/npm/l/hoocs)